junxit/us-congress-code/title-06/chapter-1/sec-124n.md

 ## Notes

 1 So in original.
-Probably should be followed by “and”.
+Probably should be “determines”.

 2 So in original.
-Probably should be “determines”.
+Probably should be followed by “and”.

 3 So in original.
 Probably should be “or”.

-4 See References to Sections of Title 14 as Redesignated by Pub.
-L. 115–282 note below.
+4 See References in Text note below.

 5 So in original.
 Probably should be “meanings”.